Photos by Michael Davis, Stadium Journey

 Food & Beverage 3

 There isn’t anything exotic at the concessions here, as the stands only offer basic stadium fare.
-The highest food prices belong to the brisket sandwich basket or brisket nachos for $8 – after all, what is a trip to Texas if you aren’t offered BBQ of some kind?
-Besides brisket you can also get jalapeno cheese sausage wraps ($5) or hot dogs and pretzels ($4).
-The best option however, if you just want a snack, is the souvenir popcorn for $8 – this bucket of popcorn is over-sized and comes with a free refill.
+The highest food prices belong to the brisket sandwich basket or brisket nachos – after all, what is a trip to Texas if you aren’t offered BBQ of some kind?
+Besides brisket you can also get jalapeno cheese sausage wraps, hot dogs, or pretzels.
+All food items fall inside the $10 range.
+The best option, however, if you just want a snack, is the souvenir popcorn for $8 – this bucket of popcorn is oversized and comes with a free refill.

 UNT Coliseum serves Coca-Cola products including Coke, Diet Coke, Sprite, Powerade, and Mr. Pibb.
-The price for soda is $3 for a regular-sized cup, or the larger souvenir cup for $5, which comes with a free refill.
-Alcohol sales offer a choice of beer ($5) or wine ($6), however, there isn’t a large selection.
-The concessions were really a surprise with the pricing of the items and the very fast service.
+The best option for soda is the larger souvenir cup for $6, which comes with a free refill.
+Alcohol sales offer a choice of domestic and import beer ($7-$8) or wine ($13), but there isn’t a large selection.
+The concessions were really a pleasant surprise with the pricing of the items and the very fast service.

-The UNT Coliseum “Super Pit” is located on the University of North Texas campus, across from Fouts Field on North Texas Blvd.
+UNT Coliseum “Super Pit” is located on the University of North Texas’ campus across from Fouts Field on North Texas Blvd.
 Denton has a population of 113K people, and is the northernmost point of the DFW area, where Interstate 35 splits into two major arteries going to Fort Worth and Dallas; the 2 metropolises are both about 40 miles from Denton.

-There are a few attractions in Denton, the most well-known being the Courthouse-on-the-Square Museum and the Bayless-Shelby House Museum – this area is the heart of the college town atmosphere, with plenty of restaurants on E. Hickory St and S. Locust St. Some of the best restaurants in this area are Hannah’s Off the Square, Rooster’s Roadhouse, Mulberry Street Cantina, and the Abbey Inn Restaurant & Pub – any of these would be a great place to start the pre or post-game experience, since there are no restaurants near the Super Pit.
+There are a few attractions in Denton, the most well-known being the Courthouse-on-the-Square Museum and the Bayless-Shelby House Museum – this area is the heart of the college town atmosphere, with plenty of restaurants on E. Hickory and S. Locust Streets.
+Some of the best restaurants in this area are Hannah’s Off the Square, Rooster’s Roadhouse, Hoochies, and LSA Burger Co. – any of these would be a great place to start the pre or post-game experience, since there are no restaurants near the Super Pit.

-The University of North Texas men’s basketball program’s average attendance last season was 2,000 – UNT Coliseum’s seating capacity is 10,500, so only having the arena 20% filled doesn’t bode well for the Mean Green faithful, even in a football state.
-The acoustics however are done very well, so the small crowd can seem to get a little louder when the action heats up on the court.
+The University of North Texas men’s basketball program’s average attendance last season was 3,800 – UNT Coliseum’s seating capacity is 10,500, so 37% of the arena is filled, which doesn’t bode well for the Mean Green faithful, even in a football state.
+However, they did manage to outdraw their future American Athletic Conference rival, SMU.
+The acoustics are also done very well, so the small crowd can seem to get a little louder when the action heats up on the court.

-There is one thing you can count on with Mean Green fans at UNT basketball games though – they are truly basketball fans, and not there just to be social.
+There is one thing you can count on with Mean Green fans at UNT basketball games, though – they are truly basketball fans, and not there just to be social.
+In UNT’s entrance to the American Athletic Conference next season, I expect the attendance to rise, with better competition and a nearby rival in SMU.

 Return on Investment 5

-The return on investment for a visit to Denton to watch NCAA Division 1 basketball in an old school venue must be one of the highest returns in the country – the free parking right next to the venue begins the great return on investment while visiting The Super Pit.
-In addition, the two levels of pricing for Mean Green Basketball tickets are either $15 for reserved seats or $10 for general admission; the general admission seating is on the baselines, but there isn’t a bad seat in the building.
-The concessions prices are also relatively low cost compared to other venues.
+The return on investment for a visit to Denton to watch NCAA Division 1 basketball in an old school venue might be one of the highest returns in the country – the free parking right next to the venue begins the great return on investment while visiting the Super Pit.
+In addition, the two levels of pricing for Mean Green Basketball tickets are either $25 for reserved seats or $18 for general admission; the general admission seating is on the baselines, but there isn’t a bad seat in the building.

-The ability to watch a basketball game in an old-time arena, that has been essentially unchanged for 40 years, is a plus, as are the displays of the basketball program’s history in two different conferences, in both of which UNT won championships.
-There is also a trophy case in the concourse displaying basketball honors, including Sun Belt Tournament Championships from 2007 and 2010.
+The ability to watch a basketball game in an old-time arena, that has been essentially unchanged for 40 years is a plus, as are the displays of the basketball program’s history in two different conferences, in both of which UNT won championships.
+There is also a trophy case in the concourse displaying basketball honors, including Sun Belt Tournament Championships from 2007 and 2010, as well as their recent success playing in Conference USA.